 € | Family owned | Delicious

-Any Roman ( or Italian for that matter) when asked, will tell you that their local gelateria is the best in the city.
-While I don’t have only one favorite, Gelateria Corona is definitely in the top 5.
-This 2nd generation, family owned gelateria has been making sweet gelato for years and quite frankly it’s delicious.
+Any Roman (or Italian for that matter) when asked, will tell you that their local gelateria is the best in the city.
+While I don’t have only one favorite, Gelateria Corona is definitely in the top five.

 Address: Largo Arenula, 27